LightningTipBot/LightningTipBot/README.md

 ### LNURL server

 Users can send and receive via .
 For this to work, you need to set the `lnurl_public_server` in `config.yaml`.
 The bot will then host a LNURL endpoint at `.well-known/lnurlp/username` which handles the data exchange with other wallets.
+You can set `http_proxy` in `config.yaml` to send outbound requests only via an HTTP proxy.

 ### Send and receive via Lightning Address